sohrabiann/greenfield/docs/modeling_progress_summary.md

 4. ✅ **Built feature engineering pipeline** supporting multi-window aggregations
 5. ✅ **Created baseline modeling framework** ready for production training

-**Key Finding**: The sample DCS data (Jan-Feb 2023) has limited temporal overlap with Priority 1 failures (2021-2025).
-To train production models, we need to load the full `AllDCSData.csv` (624 MB) covering the complete failure timeline.
+**Key Finding**: Of the 25 DCS sample files provided, only 1 file (`sample1.csv`) contains data, covering Jan-Feb 2023 (42 days).
+The remaining 24 sample files are empty.
+With only 1.6% of Priority 1 failures (1 of 64) having DCS coverage, we need the full DCS dataset from Greenfield covering 2021-2025 to train production models.

 ---